geoserver/geoserver/doc/en/user/source/community/features-templating/querying.rst

 * features.gsml:GeologicUnit.description = 'some string value'
 * features."@id" = "3245"
 * features.name in ("MERCIA MUDSTONE", "UKNOWN")
-* features.gsml:positionalAccuracy.valueArray_1 = "100"
+* features.gsml:positionalAccuracy.valueArray1 = "100"

-As the last example shows, to refer to elements in arrays listing simple attributes, the index of the attribute is needed, starting from 1, in the form ``{attributeName}_{index}``, as in ``features.gsml:positionalAccuracy.valueArray_1.``
+As the last example shows, to refer to elements in arrays listing simple attributes, the index of the attribute is needed, starting from 1, in the form ``{attributeName}{index}``, as in ``features.gsml:positionalAccuracy.valueArray1.``

 Is worth mentioning that, as demonstrated in the examples above, ``""`` can be used to escape the attributes path components.